Entropic estimation of optimal transport maps: Introduction

 The efficiency and popularity of Sinkhorn's algorithm raise the tantalizing question of whether it is possible to use this practical technique to develop estimators of optimal transport maps with convergence guarantees.
 In this work, we develop such a procedure.
 Under suitable technical assumptions on $P$ and $Q$, we show that our estimator $\hat T$ enjoys the rate

-for $d' = 2 \ceil{d/2}$ if the inverse map $T_0^{-1}$ is $\cC^\alpha$ and $\alpha \in (1, 3]$.
+if the inverse map $T_0^{-1}$ is $\cC^\alpha$ and $\alpha \in (1, 3]$.
 This rate is worse than~\cref{hr_bound}, but our empirical results show that our estimator nevertheless outperforms all other estimators proposed in the literature in terms of \emph{both} computational and statistical performance.
 The estimator we analyze was originally suggested by~\cite{seguy2017large}, who also showed consistency of the entropic plan in the large-$n$ limit if the regularization parameter is taken to zero sufficiently fast.
 However, to our knowledge, our work offers the first finite-sample convergence guarantees for this proposal.

-Our estimator is defined as the barycentric projection~\citep{AmbGigSav08} of the entropically optimal coupling between the empirical measures arising from the samples.
-This barycentric projection has been leveraged in other works on map estimation as a straightforward way of obtaining a function from a coupling between two probability measures~\citep{deb2021rates}.
+Our estimator is defined as the barycentric projection~\citep{AmbGigSav08} of the entropic optimal coupling between the empirical measures arising from the samples.
+The barycentric projection has been leveraged in other works on map estimation as a straightforward way of obtaining a function from a coupling between two probability measures~\citep{deb2021rates}.
 However, in the context of entropic optimal transport, this operation has a more canonical interpretation in light of Brenier's theorem~\citep{Bre91}.
-Brenier's result says that the solution to~\cref{eq: monge_p} can be realized as the gradient of the function which solves the dual problem to~\cref{eq: monge_p}; we show in \cref{prop: ent_brenier} that the barycentric projection of the entropically optimal coupling is the gradient of the function which solves the dual problem to~\cref{eq:ent_ot}.
+Brenier's result says that the solution to~\cref{eq: monge_p} can be realized as the gradient of the function which solves the dual problem to~\cref{eq: monge_p}; we show in \cref{prop: ent_brenier} that the barycentric projection of the entropic optimal coupling is the gradient of the function which solves the dual problem to~\cref{eq:ent_ot}.
 In addition to providing a connection to the classical theory of optimal transport, this observation provides a canonical extension $\hat T$ to out-of-sample points.
 Moreover, since Sinkhorn's algorithm computes solutions to the dual of~\cref{eq:ent_ot}, this interpretation shows that computing $\hat T$ is no more costly than solving~\cref{eq:ent_ot}.
+Moreover, we propose a variant of our estimator that is \emph{adaptive} in the sense that the smoothness parameter need not be explicitly known to the practitioner.